BryanSchuetz/dai/our-work/regions.md

 layout: node
 redirect_from:
 - "/our-work/regions"
+summary: |
+  Having worked in more than 150 countries since 1970, we have extensive networks and deep roots in every region of the world.
+hero: true
 ---

-Having worked in more than 150 countries since 1970, we have extensive networks and deep roots in every region of the world.

 {% for region in site.regions limit:5 %}
 <div class="solution-block">
   <h2>{{ region.title }}</h2>